Riga Vanderer: Founding

 The decision of founding the new sports club was made by Arthur William Macferson, the former consul general of United Kingdom in Latvia after a conflict of interests involving the Latvia national team sportsman in football and bandy Arvīds Jurgens.
 October 21, 1927 is considered to be the foundation date of the club.
-The newly founded sports club at first promised to work mostly in raising its own young footballers, however almost the entire first selection squad of Vanderer in the early years was made up by already known and experienced footballers from other Riga sports clubs.
+The newly founded sports club at first promised to work mostly in raising its own young footballers.
+However, almost the entire first selection squad of Vanderer in the early years was made up of already known and experienced footballers from other Riga sports clubs.
 As the majority of the Vanderer footballers in its first squad came from RFK, there started a deep rivalry between these two clubs and several of their matches ended in violence.

 The first match

 Riga Vanderer played its first ever game against Sport Tallinn on May 13, 1928.
-The following players represented Vander in its first ever official match: Arvīds Jurgens, Fēlikss Zandbergs, Ādolfs Sīmanis, Blūmentāls, Česlavs Stančiks, Harijs Fogelis, Aleksandrs Ābrams, Emīls Urbāns, Valdis Plade, Aleksejs Andrejevs and Veinbergs.
-The Tallinn club won with 3–0.
+The following players represented Vander in its first ever official match were: Arvīds Jurgens, Fēlikss Zandbergs, Ādolfs Sīmanis, Blūmentāls, Česlavs Stančiks, Harijs Fogelis, Aleksandrs Ābrams, Emīls Urbāns, Valdis Plade, Aleksejs Andrejevs and Veinbergs.
+The Tallinn club won the match 3–0.